wechaty/jekyll/website/docs/api/contact-self.md

 ---
-description: >-
+title: ContactSelf
+---

 Bot itself will be encapsulated as a ContactSelf.
-This class is extends Contact
+This class is extends Contact.
----

-# ContactSelf

 ## ContactSelf